← Back to Blog

 The Bottom Line

 SunBreak holds the line.
 It blocks apps in a way you cannot easily undo, gives you something to do instead of scrolling, and adds social accountability to keep you honest.
-It is what Screen Time Downtime would be if Apple designed it specifically for bedtime.
+For more on how to lock your phone at bedtime, see our step-by-step guide.

 Ready to sleep better?